Review of the Beats X

-The Beats brand headphones also have RemoteTalk and are Siri enabled.
-Instead of the super sensitive microphone that the Air Pods have, the Beats headphones have an in-line mic.
-Because these have a neck-wire, users also have access to in-line controls, which was something many reviewers felt was missing from the Air Pods.
+They also have RemoteTalk and are Siri enabled.
+Instead of the super sensitive microphone that the Air Pods have, the Beats X have an in-line mic making them a good pair for running.
+Because of their neck-wire, users also have access to in-line controls, which was something many reviewers felt was missing from the Air Pods.

 Ease of Use

-The headphones also have a cable which allows users to wear them around the neck when not in use.
+They feature a cable which allows users to wear them around the neck when not in use.
 This offers wearers extra security.
-While many reviewers complained about losing the Apple Air Pods, the Beats X are not as easy to lose
+While many reviewers complained about losing the Apple Air Pods, the Beats X are not as easy to lose.

 - Bluetooth 1.0 enabled